-To help yourself with this, just moisturize using natural products like virgin coconut oil, jojoba oil or body balms.
+To help yourself with this, moisturize using natural products like virgin coconut oil, jojoba oil, or body balms.

 Try to find the natural section of the pharmacy if they have one or buy them online!

 3. Skin cycling between oozing, swelling, burning, and flaking

 My skin did ooze on my face and neck as well but all I could do was let it dry out using a fan and ice.

 Keep in mind that it will sting a lot but it definitely kept the oozing and bacteria from getting worse.

 4. Red sleeves: (arms/legs become red and inflamed, sparing palms/soles)

-Again, there was not much I could do to control the redness other than letting my body heal internally and time.
+Again, there was not much I could do to control the redness other than letting my body heal internally and focusing on my diet, supplements, and time.

 5. Thermoregulation altered (feeling too cold or too hot)

 When you do sleep try to have a portable heater in your room to help and even use two blankets, which is what I did.
-I even used a heat pad on my back to keep me warm.
+I even used a heating pad on my back to keep me warm.

 6. Hypersensitivity of the skin to water, movement, moisturizer, fabrics, temperature, etc.

 If possible, try not showering for a few days, give your skin a break.

 7. Enlarged lymph nodes

-For me, it was mainly on my face, hands, and feet.
+For me, it was mainly on my face, hands, and feet and my armpits.
 This too will take time and slowly decrease as you start healing.

-Once your skin is at a stable stage where you feel comfortable to get a massage, I highly recommend getting a Manual Lymphatic Drainage (MLD) massage.
+Once your skin is at a stable stage where you feel comfortable getting a massage, I highly recommend getting a Manual Lymphatic Drainage (MLD) massage.

-So it’s important to try and go for small walks (which can be hard with TSW) and drink lots of water to help your body flush the toxins out.
+So it’s important to try and go for small walks (which can be hard with topical steroid withdrawal) and drink lots of water to help your body flush the toxins out.